 One of my favorite ways to use leftover holiday ham is making a quick pasta.
 And not just any pasta, one that takes only 30 minutes of hands on time, and tastes just like the Italian restaurant up the street!

-The Italian name for Pasta with Ham and Peas
+The Italian Name For Pasta With Ham And Peas

 If you're in your favorite Italian restaurant and remember that divine dish the waiter suggested last time, it might be called Pasta alla Papalina.
 When you ask: I can't remember that pasta with ham and peas' Italian name.
 Look for Pasta alla Papalina.

-It’s the traditional Italian dish with ham, sometimes pancetta, and peas in a creamy sauce.
+It's the traditional Italian dish with ham, sometimes pancetta, and peas in a parmesan cream sauce.
 When you get the authentic dish in Italian restaurants the sauce is rich and not too creamy.
 Other places will serve a sauce like an Alfredo, but I like the broth Parmesan sauce.
 Just silky with a touch of cream.

 According to The Pasta Project, alla Papalina refers to the Pope's skullcap, and this pasta dish was created at Pope Pius XII's request!